- 4-year program (established 1951)

 Antepartum Special Care Unit

 Antepartum Special Care Unit (ASCU) is a 34-bed unit providing care for patients requiring inpatient care during the antepartum period.
+It is one more aspect of what differentiates our residency program from other programs.
+The complexity and volume of patients on this unit is unlike any other program.
 This unit, much like the rest of Orlando Health Winnie Palmer Hospital, is very busy.
 With over 14,000 deliveries annually, we see many antepartum complications.
 On this unit both resident and select private patients are cared for by our residents and MFM faculty.
-Residents often experience cases that most physicians only read about in the literature due to the rare occurrences.
+Typically, the daily census of patients on this unit is 25-35.
+Residents often witness/experience cases that many physicians only read about in the literature due to the rare occurrences.

 Neonatal Intensive Care Unit

-The Neonatal ICU at our facility is a 142-bed unit, making this the largest NICU in the nation (at a single location).
-This Level III NICU provides the highest level of care for babies delivered prematurely and those with comorbidities.
-Our neonatology department is on the forefront of advancing neonatology care with their work with infants at periviable gestational ages (22-23 weeks gestation).
+The Neonatal ICU at our facility is a 142-bed unit, making this the largest NICU in the nation at a single location.
+This Level IV NICU provides the highest level of care for babies delivered prematurely and those with comorbidities.
+Our neonatology department is on the forefront of advancing neonatology care with their work with infants at peri viable gestational ages (22-23 weeks gestation).
+They have extensive expertise and data regarding care of the tiny baby cohort.
+Our institution has had a great degree of success compared to currently published literature.
+The NICU impacts our program in that we have patients that are transferred to OHWPH due to their early gestation and the need for a high acuity NICU.
+These patients enhance the educational experience of our residents.

 Innovations at Orlando Health Winnie Palmer Hospital